prishaakumar/spotify-wrapped-but-better/README.md

 Improve recommendation accuracy with deep learning models.

-Add more interactive visualizations.
+Add more interactive visualisations.

-Contributions
+## Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request